Fucosyltransferase: Classification

+Fucosyltransferases in non-mammals, e.g., plants and nematodes follow a different numbering scheme.

 Role in preventing UTIs

 Robust fucosyltransferase activity discourages bacterial adherence in the urethra of women.
 This is also mediated by the presence of few bacterial adhesion sites in the bladder and urethra.
 Women with these receptors who do not have mucosal secretion of the fucosyltransferase enzyme to help block bacterial adherence are more likely to have colonization of E. coli and other coliforms from the rectum and less likely to have lactobacilli in the periurethral area, resulting in frequent episodes of cystitis.